 Start here: Residential Energy Affordability Partnership (REAP)

 If you qualify for EmPower, the Weatherization Assistance Program or REAP, all or part of the improvements to your home will be free of cost.

 If you have any questions about which program is right for you, call 1-877-NYSMART (697-6278).
 The operators can help you to find the program that fits you best.

 Part of your comprehensive home energy audit will be a review of your energy bills for the past 12 months.
 You can get the records of your electric usage from LIPA and natural gas usage from National Grid.
 Both are available online.

 To get your billing history online, you will need to have an online account.
 Having an online account will allow you to see and manage your PSEG bills online, but will not automatically sign you up for electronic billing or automatic payments.
 If you don't have an online account, register for one here (you'll need a bill).

 Once you have registered as new user, sign in with the user name and password you just created and click on the "Add Account" link on the left side of the page.

-Enter the Customer ID/Account number from your LIPA bill, and the PIN number from the "important message" section of your bill.
+Enter the Customer ID/Account number from your PSEG bill, and the PIN number from the "important message" section of your bill.

-To get your records sign in to your account from the LIPA homepage.
+To get your records sign in to your account.
 Once you are signed in, click on "Usage History" in the center of the page.
 This will take you to a page that shows your electric usage history.

 If you heat your house with natural gas, and don't have an online account with National Grid, go to their page for Long Island natural gas customers and click on the "Register Now" link in the lower right.
 Again, having an online account will allow you to see and manage your National Grid bills online, but will not automatically sign you up for electronic billing or automatic payments.